ckaotik/Broker_Garbage/readme.txt

 	/garb glimit -or- /garb globallimit
 Same as the above, just adds the item to the global include list.

+	/garb value <value in copper> -or- /garb minvalue <value in copper>
+Sets the minimum item value in order for the item to be looted.
+'0' means every item may be looted.

 9. How you can help
 -----------------
 I still need a few translations to get done.
 If you would like to help me with that, please do so on http://wow.curseforge.com/addons/broker_garbage/localization/  .